The Care Act (2014) puts adult safeguarding on a legal footing. Under The Care Act, an adult at risk is someone over 18 years old who:

-The Care Act (2014) sets out the statutory requirement for local authority social services, health, police and other agencies to both develop and assess the effectiveness of their local safeguarding arrangements.
-Section 14 of this act links specifically to safeguarding adults.
+The Care Act (2014) sets out the statutory requirement for local authorities, health, police and other agencies to both develop and assess the effectiveness of their local safeguarding arrangements.
 It sets out a clear legal framework for how local authorities and other parts of the health and care system should protect adults at risk of abuse or neglect.
-This is founded on the six key principles of:
+This is founded on the six key principles:

 - Empowerment – people being supported and encouraged to make their own decisions and give informed consent